Aungban: Demographics

-As of September 2018, the estimated population of the town was recorded to be 30,515; about 68% of which were children below the age of 18.
-The total residential household of the town was reported to be 6,256.
+As of March 2023, the estimated population of the town was recorded to be 30,982; about 68% of which were children below the age of 18.
+The total residential household of the town was reported to be 7,249.
 The male population of the town was 48.3%, and the female population 51.7%.
 The report also showed that the town has a small percentage of resident foreigners; 3.71% from India, 1.24% from China, 1.05% from Nepal, 0.92% from Pakistan and 0.11% from Bangladesh.

 Ethnicity

-The same census also reported that about 49% of the residents were Bamar, 23% Danu, 13% Pa-O, 6% Taungyo, 1% Shan and Intha.
-The remaining 7% include Burmese Chinese, Burmese Indians and Gurkha.
+Aungban's most remarkable feature is its ethnic mosaic.
+The Bamar people form the largest ethnic group, making up about 49% of the population.
+But it doesn’t stop there.
+Danu (23%), Pa-O (13%), Taungyo (6%), and smaller groups such as the Shan and Intha enrich the cultural landscape.
+On market days, the variety of traditional dress on display is a visual feast—from the dark indigo outfits of the Pa-O to the colorful headscarves of the Danu.

+Adding to the mix are Burmese Chinese, Burmese Indians, and Gurkhas, who together account for around 7% of the population.
+This ethnic cocktail contributes to a diverse array of cuisines, customs, and community festivals year-round.

+Linguistic Diversity

+Burmese is the common tongue, but in the tea shops and homes of Aungban, a chorus of ethnic languages tells a deeper story.
+The Pa-O language is widely spoken among the Pa-O community, acting as both a linguistic bridge and a cultural anchor.
+Nearby villages near Aungban also preserve the Danau language, an Austroasiatic tongue, and it is spoken by about 3,000 individuals.
+This language is considered critically endangered, underscoring the importance of cultural preservation efforts.

 Religion

-The town's prevalent religion is Theravada Buddhism.
-According to the September 2018 report, 96.2% of the town's population self-identified as Buddhists.
+Religion plays a central role in the lives of Aungban's residents.
+The town is overwhelmingly Theravada Buddhist (96.2%), and its landscape is dotted with golden stupas and serene monasteries.
+It’s not uncommon to see lines of young novice monks collecting alms at dawn—a timeless ritual that underscores the town’s deep spiritual roots.

+Yet, Aungban is also home to other faiths.
+There’s a quiet but present Muslim community (2.5%), a handful of Christians (1.1%), and a few Hindus (0.15%).
+Mosques, churches, and temples stand side by side, a testament to the town’s peaceful coexistence.

 From the same report, 0.6% of the town's population were monks, 2% were samanera, and 0.04% were nuns.
 The town holds many Kyaung monasteries and every morning a lot of monks collecting alms bowls of food can be seen.
 The town is also home to many Chinese-descendant Buddhists who have established a Chinese temple.

 Muslims make up the second-largest religious group in the town, 2.53% of the town's population.

-Christians represent 1.12% of the town and a small community of Hindus make up 0.15%.
-There are Catholic churches, Baptist churches, Hindu temples, and mosques in Aungban.
+Christians represent 1.12% of the town and a small community of Hindus make up 0.15%.There are Catholic churches, Baptist churches, Hindu temples, and mosques in Aungban.

-Food

-Various types of Shan traditional food such as Shan tofu (ရှမ်းတိုဟူး), Shan noodle, Hin Htoke (a steamed mixture of rice powder and spring onion wrapped in banana leaf), Khaw Pote (made from black glutinous rice) and fried tofu-curd or salad are sold as street food.
-Chinese, Thai and Myanmar cuisine are available at most restaurants.

-Restaurants that specially serve seafood, hot pot, or BBQs are spread across the town.